-The event hosts thousands of industry professionals, over 100 airlines, 150 vendors and features technology, products and services for the aviation industry.
-The goal was to create interactive applications to help educate the industry on how biometric technology such as facial, IRIS, voice, palm-vein recognition and head tracking could be used to personalize the passenger travel experience, customer service, in-flight entertainment, in-airport and in-flight services.
+The event hosts thousands of industry professionals, over 100 airlines, 150 vendors, and features technology, products, and services for the aviation industry.
+The goal was to create interactive applications to help educate the industry on how biometric technology such as facial, IRIS, voice, palm-vein recognition, and head tracking could be used to personalize the passenger travel experience, customer service, in-flight entertainment, and in-airport and in-flight services.

 In order for the company to demonstrate how biometric technologies could be used for business reasons beyond their current uses, the company (contracted through FMB) needed to erect a large, futuristic, passenger experience exhibit at the APEX event.
 This exhibit featured a series of stations where visitors could interact with the biometric-enabled applications on Microsoft Surface Pros in a simulated travel environment.

 When users approached the exhibit, they were first directed to the Biometric Registration station, where they would undergo an initial biometric scan and questionnaire to create a personalized profile.
 This profile was then used to customize their experience as they moved throughout the exhibit and interacted with the 360° Audio/Visual Experience and Biometric Education stations.

 AccelOne was tasked with developing the applications for these three stations and integrating them with the biometric sensor technology.
 The greatest challenge that they faced on this project was integrating all elements of the project with one another, ensuring that they all worked together seamlessly all on time.
 The biosensors, which were provided by a 3rd party vendor, needed to seamlessly work with the application technology developed by AccelOne, and the databases needed to be easily accessed throughout.

 To begin the custom application development work on this project, a team of software engineers was assembled.